 False Memory OCD Treatment Options

-Therapy
+Therapy for OCD

 Therapy options for false memory OCD may include:

-- Exposure and response prevention (ERP) therapy: ERP is a form of behavior therapy that helps people learn to accept the possibility of their feared memory having happened and to live with uncertainty.
+- Exposure and response prevention (ERP) therapy: ERP for OCD is a form of behavior therapy that helps people learn to accept the possibility of their feared memory having happened and to live with uncertainty.
 It also helps one determine how to move forward in life if the event did occur.

 - Cognitive behavioral therapy (CBT): CBT for OCD helps people challenge their irrational beliefs and reframe their cognitive distortions.
 It provides the opportunity to perform role-plays about the catastrophic outcomes as if they did happen.